Oxygen and COPD can often go hand-in-hand. Here’s how to be safe about it.

 Perhaps the most important tip on this list is to avoid smoking and other smokers when using oxygen.
 Again, oxygen is a key element to combustion, so to bring a lit flame just under your oxygen tubes is extremely dangerous.
 As a general rule of thumb, no one should be smoking in a room or car in which you are using oxygen.
 Although smoking is a difficult habit to kick, it is beneficial to your health and quality of life to give up smoking for good as it can drastically affect your longevity and pulmonary function.

 Time can be a factor in any decision, so if you’re looking to take control of your health, don’t wait.
-If you or a loved one suffers from COPD or another lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 today to find out if you qualify for stem cell therapy.
+If you or a loved one suffers from COPD or another lung disease, the Lung Health Institute may be able to help with a variety of cellular therapy options.
+Contact us at 888-745-6697 today to find out if you qualify for cellular therapy.

 Did you enjoy our 5 Tips for Safe Oxygen Therapy Use?
 Share your thoughts and comments below.